 The Expert must be consciously trained to understand:

 In addition to the law of evidence, the Expert must understand the expected structure and legal protocol in delivering Expert evidence.
 The Expert must be trained to understand what is meant by:

 Importantly and often overlooked by instructing clients and lawyers is the experienced and trained Expert must also be an Expert in:

 When the written Expert evidence in submitted, there may be

 questions and a hearing, the latter of which requires training or experience in

 knowing how to survive cross examination and communicating with the judge or

 So, it is not just providing an opinion on the cost of building or the quality of work, there is a necessity for the Expert to have extensive legal training and knowledge, those instructing should appreciate this essential aspect.

-All of Arbicon’s Experts have formal legal qualifications (LETAPAEWE) in the delivery of Expert Witness work and have Experts with over 40 years experience in dealing with construction related matters.
+All of Arbicon’s Experts have formal Expert Witness qualifications (LETAPAEWE), with over 40 years combined experience in dealing with construction related matters.
 To find out how we can help you with your construction dispute please get in touch.